parseworks/parseworks/README.md

 The `repeat` combinator with min and max applies the parser between the specified minimum and maximum number of times.
 If the parser fails before reaching the minimum number of repetitions, the parser fails.

-### The `separatedByZeroOrMany` Combinator
+### The `separatedBy` Combinator

-The `separatedByZeroOrMany` combinator applies the parser zero or more times, separated by a separator parser.
+The `separatedBy` combinator applies the parser zero or more times, separated by a separator parser.
 The results are collected in a list and returned.

 ### The `separatedByMany` Combinator